solana-labs/chatgpt-plugin/README.md

 }
 ```

-Returns the transaction status metadata for the `getTransaction` method from the Solana RPC.
+Returns human-readable transaction information, parsed from the `getTransaction` method of the Solana RPC.
 </details>

 <details>